luismedel/bluish/README.md

 ## How do Bluish workflows look?

-If you know other CI/CD tools, the following yaml will look more than familiar to you and you probably don't need an explanation.
+If you know other CI/CD tools, the following yaml will look more than familiar to you and you don't need any further explanation.

 ```yaml
 var: